manekinekko/angular-search-experience/README.md

 We've decided to secure the Cloud Function (this is a good practice).
 So, in order to request the `search` API you'll have to append an `Authorization` header to your requests.
 Here is the required header `Authorization: SearchToken this-is-a-fake-token`.
 See an example of cURL command below.

 Before you start the server, you will need to add a couple of environement variables inside a .env file, in the `/functions` folder.
-You can use this [env template file](https://github.com/sfeir-open-source/angular-search-experience/blob/master/functions/env) as an example, and set:
+You can use this [env template file](https://github.com/sfeir-open-source/angular-search-experience/blob/master/functions/env) as an example (rename it to .env, which is gitignored), and set:

 - algolia_applicationid=`YOUR_ALGOLIA_APPLICATION_ID`
 - algolia_apikey=`YOUR_ALGOLIA_API_KEY`

+You can find your application id and your and api key at https://www.algolia.com/apps in the API Keys section.
+You need to create an account to get your api key.

 ### Option 1 (recommended): Express